Raid on Nakhla: Aftermath

-The Quraysh also spread everywhere the news of the raid and the killing by the Muslims in the sacred month.
-Because of the timing, and because the attack was carried out without his sanction, Muhammad was furious about what had happened.
-He rebuked them (the Muslims) for fighting in the sacred month, saying: "I did not instruct you to fight in the sacred month."
+The Muslims gained abundant booty from the raid and brought it before Muhammad in Medina.
+But since this was done in the holy month where bloodshed was forbidden at the time according to Pagan convention, it received a wave of indignation in the city.
+Muhammad stated that his followers had mistaken his instruction, and he refused to take his one-fifth portion of the plunder until a verse was finally revealed, justifying the attack.

 Islamic primary sources

 Muhammad initially disapproved of that act and suspended any action as regards the camels and the two captives on account of the prohibited months.
-The Arab pagans exploited this opportunity to accuse the Muslims of violating what is Divinely inviolable (fighting in the months considered sacred to the Arab pagans).
+The Arab pagans exploited this opportunity to accuse the Muslims of violating what is divinely inviolable (fighting in the months considered sacred to the Arabs).
 This idle talk brought about a painful headache to Muhammad’s Companions, until at last they were relieved when Allah revealed a verse regarding fighting in the sacred months.

 According to Ibn Qayyim al-Jawziyyah, Allah says that what the attackers did may be serious, but the sins of the Quraysh like disbelief, preventing people from "following way of Allah", expelling Muslims from Mecca, the Shirk which they practiced and the Fitnah resulting from your actions is a greater sin.
 Ibn Qayyim further states that "most of the scholars have explained the word Fitnah here as meaning Shirk; and the truth of it is the Shirk which its owner calls to, and he punishes those who are not put to trial by it (i.e. those who do not accept it)."

-The Muslim Mufassir Ibn Kathir's commentary on this verse in his book Tafsir ibn Kathir is as follows:
+The Muslim commentator Ibn Kathir's commentary on this verse in his book Tafsir ibn Kathir is as follows:

 According to Ibn Kathir, Muhammad refused to accept ransom until he was sure his companions were safe, he also threatened to kill the captives.
 He said: "For we fear for their safety with you.
 If you kill them, we will kill your people", Ibn Kathir cites Ibn Ishaq's 7th century biography of Muhammad as the primary source for this quote.
 The Muslim scholar Muhammad Husayn Haykal also mentions this and said the verse which permitted Muslims to fight in the months which were considered sacred by the Arab pagans had "brought the Muslims relief", and that then Muhammad had accepted his share of the booty.

 Soon after his release, al-Hakam bin Kaysan, one of the two prisoners captured, became a Muslim.
 Mubarakpuri mentions that the Quran verse 47:20 was also sent down, dispraising the hypocrites and cowards who are scared of fighting, and exhorted Muslims to fight.